cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 : A `CredentialRequest` generated according to {{create-credential-request}}.

 client_nonce
-: A fresh 32-byte randomly generated nonce.
+: A fresh randomly generated nonce of length `Nn`.

 client_info
 : Optional application-specific information to exchange during the protocol.